 Through a number of recent and ongoing initiatives, NHRS has continued to strengthen its operations, efficiency, and stakeholder outreach.
-These efforts include expanded employer education efforts, targeted outreach to new members, and ongoing cyber-security efforts, including authentication enhancements to My Account, the retirement system's online member and retiree portal.
-In addition, NHRS revised and refined its Mission, Vision, and Values statement to be more concise, memorable and forward-focused - "To provide secure retirement benefits and superior service."
+These efforts include expanded employer education efforts, targeted outreach to new and mid-career members, and ongoing cyber-security enhancements to assure the protection of our member records and data.
+One key initiative we will be undertaking is a multi-year upgrade of our 15-year-old pension administration system, which will create operational efficiencies and provide additional security features.